Mauin/ReactiveAwareness/README.md

 ReactiveAwareness brings the following dependencies:

 - RxJava
-- Google Play Services (base and location) which provides the Awareness API
+- Google Play Services (contextmanager and location) which provides the Awareness API
 - Support Annotations to let you know which requests need permissions to successfully run

 ## Bugs and Feedback